inkarkat/git-extensions/etc/gitcheats-rebase.md

 `$ git lc master`
 `$ git lc`

+# problems?
+* When the upstream branch has been rebased (and merged) since branching off, Git may complain loudly:
+> warning: skipped previously applied commit
+> hint: use --reapply-cherry-picks to include skipped commits and show unexpected conflicts.
+  Use `$ git rebase --fork-point <upstream>` then to find a closer ancestor.

 # getting out

 `$ git rbq` # Cancels the whole rebase and returns to the original state.